radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 To remove attribute(s) from the RDN Display Attribute(s) list, choose the column(s) and click the left arrow button.

-This RDN attribute name becomes the default name (for a container or content object) when the corresponding object is used to build a virtual view in the View Designer.
+This RDN attribute name becomes the default name (for a container or content object) when the corresponding object is used to build an identity view in the View Designer.

 For example, if you set the RDN attribute name for the Employee table to equal Name, then when you access the Employee table to create a container or content level in the View Designer, the default RDN attribute name for that specific level will be Name.
 The RDN will be Name = First Name Last Name {Employee Primary Key value}.
 An example of this is shown in the screen shot below.